SBC-Utrecht/pytom-match-pick/docs/tutorials/Tutorial.md

   </figcaption>
 </figure>

-Although the phase randomization helps a bit with removing it gold beads, it still leaves some in the annotation.
+Although the phase randomization helps a bit with removing gold bead hits, it still leaves some in the annotation.
 Now, let's activate the tophat-transform constraint to hopefully remove more false positives: